Article written by Florian Hardwig

-More than three years after the release of our first typeface monograph, we’re proud to announce the launch of a new book.
+More than three years after the release of their first typeface monograph, Swiss Typefaces is proud to announce the launch of a new book.
 “Euclid – Typeface Mystery No. 1” was conceived and designed by Hubertus Design.
 The typographic tome of 264 pages is a feast for the eyes, built around a story that will send a chill down your spine.

-For our second typeface monograph, we invited Hubertus Design to work on the concept and art direction.
-The Zurich-based studio was given carte blanche for a book that would showcase the many facets of Euclid, our ultimate geometric sans typeface.
+For their second typeface monograph, they invited Hubertus Design to work on the concept and art direction.
+The Zurich-based studio was given carte blanche for a book that would showcase the many facets of Euclid, the foundry's ultimate geometric sans typeface.
 And Hubertus Design lived up to their name as leading voice in innovative book design.
-Lea Fischlin, Matthias Michel, Kerstin Landis, and Jonas Voegeli came up with an idea that transcends the expectations – including our own.
+Lea Fischlin, Matthias Michel, Kerstin Landis, and Jonas Voegeli came up with an idea that transcends the expectations – including Swiss Typeface's.
 You might assume that a publication devoted to a typeface was one big specimen.
-Like our previous “SangBleu Typeface: The King, His Court, The Explorer & The Gift”, the new book is so much more.
+Like the previous “SangBleu Typeface: The King, His Court, The Explorer & The Gift”, the new book is so much more.
 “Euclid – Typeface Mystery No. 1” is a multidisclipinary triptych, constructed from three main components that are skillfully interwoven with each other: At the heart of the book is “A Snippet of the Clear Night Sky”, a mystery novel that Matthias Michel has authored specifically for this purpose.
 Hubertus Design brought in Matthieu Gafsou.
 The Franco-Swiss artist contributed “Eerie Indeed”, a series of photographs that augment the book with a rich pictorial layer.
 And then there’s the Euclid Typeface, which is used to set all text.
-The combined outcome is just as beautiful as it’s disturbing, and a creation that we find difficult to categorize.
+The combined outcome is just as beautiful as it’s disturbing, and a creation that is difficult to categorize.

 Once we’ve made our way through expedient sample settings and mouth-watering glyph bacchanalia, we’re confronted with a series of photographs.
 Now are these the works of Gafsou?
 Or is it rather true that they “were delivered by mail in an envelope of deckle-edge paper on ‘Mardi Gras’ Tuesday, February 13, 2018, along with a mysterious letter signed by a man who used the pseudonym ‘Euclid’”?
 The photos depict a cave, a playground, the Place de la Riponne in Lausanne, a highway intersection in Israel, an ancient country house just south of Bern … But why do all these places appear to have been abandoned?
 Can we believe the claim that the pictures convey information via letterforms concealed in their compositions?
 And how is this linked to TAIA Agent Nathalie Louise Whitewater?
 The forensic psychologist had investigated the ‘Typeface’ case, a series of cyber attacks involving data viruses hidden in corporate font suitcases, with the malware encoded in the outlines.
 Now she finds herself trapped in a ten square meter holding cell in an abandoned top secret high-security prison in the Bohemian Forest.
 Why did Lenny Roggensäckel, developer of the first character generator application, had to die?
 What’s the role of the Molijek Liberation Brigades?
 Who’s been chasing whom?
 Facing imminent death, Whitewater leaves her uncensored story as voice-memo recording on her phone.
 Is this the end?
 The book’s title suggests otherwise.
 To be continued …